 What makes Portland a kid-friendly city, you ask?

-Well, aside from its plethora of public parks and unparalleled outdoor adventure access, there’s also the emergence of family-focused attractions, like PlayDate PDX.
-The town is also home to an excellent zoo and children’s museum — but honestly, all you need to do is drive half an hour out into the Gorge for the most intimate of natural education opportunities.
+Well, aside from its plethora of public parks and unparalleled outdoor adventure access, there’s also the emergence of family-focused attractions like PlayDate PDX.
+The town is also home to an excellent zoo and science museum — but honestly, all you need to do is drive half an hour to the Columbia River Gorge National Scenic Area for the most intimate of natural education opportunities.

 15. Redwood National and State Parks, California

-No matter how long it’s been since your own childhood, these epic arboreal landscapes will make you feel teeny-tiny — so imagine how impactful they’ll be for actual kids.
+No matter how long it’s been since your own childhood, these epic arboreal landscapes will make you feel teeny-tiny.
+Imagine how impactful they’ll be for actual kids!
 Plus, a day of meandering through some of the world’s last remaining redwoods is a surefire way to get your kids interested in ecology and conservation.

-As at all the national parks, be sure to check out the NPS-directed Junior Ranger program while you’re at Redwood.
-Mom and dad can participate, too, whether it’s by taking a guided kayak tour or collecting stamps in their National Parks Passports.
+Be sure to check out the NPS-directed Junior Ranger program while you’re at Redwood National Park.
+Parents can participate, too, whether it’s by taking a guided kayak tour or collecting stamps in their National Parks Passports.

 16. St. Louis, Missouri

-If you want to spark the spirit of adventure in your kids, there’s no better place than St. Louis, the gateway to the west — and the best spot to wave goodbye to the mighty Mississippi, for those of us who make our homes east of it.
+If you want to spark the spirit of adventure in your kids, there’s no better place than St. Louis, gateway to the West!
+It’s also the best spot to wave goodbye to the mighty Mississippi for those of us who make our homes to the east.

 17. Atlanta, Georgia

-For one thing, there’s the Georgia Aquarium, one of the largest of its kind in not just America, but the world.
+For one thing, there’s the Georgia Aquarium, one of the largest of its kind in not just the U.S., but the world.
 Your kids will also get a kick out of the World of Coca-Cola, and a stroll through the Atlanta Botanical Garden should be a life experience everyone gets to have — especially during fall.
-Once you’re done with the urban hustle, head to Sweetwater Creek State Park for easy (but beautiful) hiking opps.
+Once you’re done with the urban hustle, head to Sweetwater Creek State Park for easy (but beautiful) hiking opportunities.

 18. Niagara Falls, New York

-It’s hard to think of something more awesome (in the literal, actual sense of the word) than Niagara Falls, one of the largest and most powerful waterfalls in America.
-Standing at 176 feet, a shocking 3,160 tons of water flows over the edge every single second… and you and your family can experience it first hand, whether perched on the observation deck or huddled in a poncho on the deck of one of the park’s tour boats.
+It’s hard to think of something more awesome (in the literal, actual sense of the word) than Niagara Falls!
+It’s one of the largest and most powerful waterfalls in America.
+Standing at 176 feet, a shocking 3,160 tons of water flows over the edge every single second.
+You and your family can experience it firsthand, whether you’re perched on the observation deck or huddled in a poncho on one of the park’s tour boats.

-If your family’s got up-to-date passports, this destination also provides a great point of entry for a visit to our neighbors to the north.
+If your family has up-to-date passports, this destination also provides a great point of entry for a visit to our neighbors to the north.
 Hang out in the Canadian town of the same name, or venture further to Toronto, Montreal, or Quebec City.